Why Do Ember Tetra Change Color? Find Out Here

 Eliminate Stress

-If you have a new tank then it will take about two weeks for the beneficial bacteria to grow and start breaking down the ammonia and nitrite levels.
+If you have a new tank, then it will take about two weeks for the beneficial bacteria to grow and start breaking down the ammonia and nitrite levels.
 Until then, you will need to do water changes every other day in order to keep the levels from getting too high!

-Another way to reduce stress is by adding kind tank mates who aren’t aggressive towards Ember Tetras.
+Another way to reduce stress is by adding kind tank mates who aren’t aggressive toward Ember Tetras.
 This means avoiding fish like Oscars, Piranhas, or Angelfish since they are known for being predators.
 Choose instead peaceful community fish like tetras, barbs, gouramis, etcetera!

 Add Plants And Decorations